Foreign Cattle Market: Early days

-Sending cattle safely across the Atlantic demanded forward planning and knowhow.
-Quite often these were lacking, especially in the early days, when conditions were "very bad", or "little better than the horrors of "the middle passage" of the old slave trading days".
+Sending cattle safely across the Atlantic demanded forward planning and know-how.
+Quite often these were lacking, especially in the early days, when conditions were "very bad", or "little better than the horrors of 'the middle passage' of the old slave trading days".
 According to a government inquiry the worst culprits were tramp steamers, neither specialising in the trade nor built for it.
 When freights were high these vessels were hastily rigged up with temporary decks and crammed tightly with cattle.

 Risk was greatest in winter, when insurance rates soared to 10% "as a heavy storm may make it necessary to lighten the ship by throwing the entire deck load of cattle overboard".

 In 1879 the British government's chief veterinary officer reported on animals jettisoned from transatlantic cattle ships or dying on board from injury or suffocation.
 Describing the losses as "terrible", he said 10,667 animals were thrown overboard, 1,210 were landed dead, and 718 were so badly injured or exhausted that they had to be slaughtered on landing.